tposzytek/power-automate-docs/articles/ui-flows/create-processes.md

 ## Waiting for a WinAutomation process to complete in UI flows

-By default, WinAutomationController.exe runs processes in the background.
-If you’d like to have UI flows wait for WinAutomation process automation to complete, you can raise an informational message box at the end of the WinAutomation process using the **Display Message** command, and then wait in UI flows to click on that message box button.
+If you’d like to have UI flows wait for WinAutomation process automation to complete, you can define the amount of time to wait in action's configuration field: **"Wait after action"** eg. PT10S (wait 10 seconds).
+You can raise an informational message box at the end of the WinAutomation process using the **Display Message** command, and then wait in UI flows to click on that message box button.
 To do this:

 1. Add a “Display Message” command as the last step in your WinAutomation Process.
 To do this, filter the Actions panel on the left to find Display Message and drag and drop that command to the Process script editor.
 You can give it some friendly title and description and leave the default button selection that shows the OK button.
 1. Run the WinAutomation Process until the message box is shown.
 1. Add a new UI flow recording, click on the title of the Display Message box and then click OK.
 1. Stop recording by clicking Done.
 You will now see the script in UI flow has new set of actions for clicking on the dialog box and discarding the message box.
 1. And finally, you will need to tell UI flow to give WinAutomation certain amount of time to complete.
-To do this, expand the previous Send Keys command that starts the WinAutomationController.exe command, expand to see the advanced options, and set the Wait After property to wait for the maximum amount of time the WinAutomation Process script will take to execute.
+To do this, expand the previous **Run WinAutomation (preview)** action, expand to see the advanced options, and set the "Wait after action property" to wait for the maximum amount of time the WinAutomation Process script will take to execute.

 ## Uninstall WinAutomation